Generalized Long-Moody functors: Strong and weak polynomial functors

 \section{Strong and weak polynomial functors}

-This section introduces the notions of (very) strong and weak polynomial functors with respect to the framework of the present paper.
+This section introduces the notions of (very) strong and weak polynomial functors with respect to the framework of this paper.
 Namely, the first subsection presents strong and very strong polynomial functors and their basic properties.
-In the second subsection, we introduce weak polynomial functors for some subcategories of pre-braided monoidal categories with an initial object, generalising the previous notion of \cite[Section 1]{DV3}.
-We also detail some first properties of these functors.
+In the second subsection, we introduce weak polynomial functors for some subcategories of pre-braided monoidal categories with an initial object, generalizing the previous notion of \cite[Section 1]{DV3}.
+We also detail some first properties of these functors and present their use to organize families of representations.